Is-a-space/OpenDesktop4win/README.md

 > [!WARNING]
 >
-> READ THIS BEFORE USING
+> READ THIS BEFORE USING!
 > ---
 > You are using this script are your own risk.
 We are not to be held liable for any issues / data loss you may enounter when running this script.
 BE WARNED!
 > ---